What does Yodeck allow me to show on my monitors?

 Yodeck does not provide any special handling for video walls, but soon will.

 You can use a HDMI video wall controller and use a single Yodeck player to drive a large video wall as a single screen.
 In the near future, we will be providing a special Video Wall Mode in Yodeck, where you can easily create DIY video walls using a single Yodeck Playbox for each monitor in the video wall.
 Stay tuned!

-Is the Yodeck service manageable through a mobile phone?
+Is Yodeck service manageable through a mobile phone?
 Do you provide an app?

-Currently, no, but there is not need to.
+Currently, no, but there is no need to.

 We do not provide a mobile application for managing Yodeck.
 Yodeck was built on a mobile-compatible theme, so it is quite easy to use it through a mobile web browser.

 In the future, we will be providing a mobile application mainly for push notifications on the status of your monitors.

 How does Yodeck support powering on and off monitors/TVs?
 Are all monitors/TVs compatible with this feature?

 We use the HDMI standard called CEC.
 Almost all TVs support it.

 Yodeck Playbox (or Raspberry Pi in general) includes a CEC adapter on its HDMI monitor port.
 CEC is a standard communication protocol supported by most major TV manufacturers.
 It allow for a playback device (Yodeck Playbox) to power on, power off, and switch video inputs on a CEC-enabled TV.
 Check out the CEC compatibility chart.